CRModders/CosmicArchive/README.md

 # Changelogs

+## Pre-Alpha 0.1.49
+- Added item durability
+- Furnaces now explode when smelting C4
+- Temporarily added a rare chance for interceptors to drop gold ingots
+- Allied interceptors are now cyan instead of green
+- Furnace screen now closes when the furnace is broken
+- Fixed modded items + recipes not loading in
+- Fixed crash when a missing block is replaced with a modded item

 ## Pre-Alpha 0.1.48
 - Items, furnace recipes, crafting recipes, and loot now load from data ( and data mods! )
 - Player now starts at 3 max HP